JunPark/junpark.github.io/index.md

 ## Declarative vs. Imperative

 Some of you may have noticed that I said "K8s is a platform …. **mostly** (!) in a declarative way."
 Yes, it targets at providing a declarative framework for most of the cases.
-However, in reality, such looking-declarative cases involves some degree of imperative situations.
+However, in reality, such looking-declarative cases involve some degree of imperative situations.